r5py/r5py/docs/user-guide/user-manual/quickstart.md

 RAILWAY_STATION = shapely.Point(24.941521, 60.170666)
 ```

-One of the core functionalities of *r5py* is to compute travel time matrices.
+One of the core functionalities of *r5py* is to compute travel time matrices
-This  is for done really efficiently even for large extents, such as entire
+efficiently, also for large extents, such as entire cities or countries.
+This
-cities or countries.
-This page walks you through the - pleasantly few - steps
-required to do so.
+page walks you through the - pleasantly few - steps required to do so.

-In our example below, we work with a sample data from Helsinki, the capital of Finland.
+In our example below, we work with sample data from Helsinki, the capital of
-We calculate the travel times on public transport or on foot from all cells in a
+Finland.
+We calculate the travel times on public transport or on foot from all
-population grid data set to the city’s main railway station.
+cells in a population grid data set to the city’s main railway station.

 ## Origins and destination